themagicalmammal/howtolinux/README.md

 ### Audio Tools
 #### 1. [PulseAudio Controls](https://www.freedesktop.org/wiki/Software/PulseAudio/)
-PulseAudio is a sound server.
-The sounds in your applications pass through PulseAudio.
-That way, you can use various techniques to manipulate these sounds before you can hear them.
-It also optimizes the quality of your sound.
+PulseAudio is an audio server.
+The audio in your apps passes through Pulse.
+So in that way, you can use several methods to handle these sounds ere you can hear them.
+It also optimizes the quality of your audio.
 ```bash
 sudo apt install pavucontrol -y
 ```
 To learn how to control your audio, go [here](https://github.com/themagicalmammal/howtopopbuntu#controlling-audio-devices).
 #### 2. [Audacity](https://www.audacityteam.org/)
-Audacity is open-source software, easy-to-use, multi-track audio editor and allows users to record sound, and edit sound clips.
+Audacity is open-source software, easy-to-use, multi-track audio editor, and allows users to record audio and edit music clips.
 ```bash
 flatpak install org.audacityteam.Audacity -y
 ```
 #### 3. [Ardour](https://ardour.org/)
-Ardour is a hard disk recorder and digital audio workstation application.
-Ardour is intended to be digital audio workstation software suitable for professional use.
+Ardour is a recorder and digital audio workstation app.
+It's made to be suitable for professional use.
 ```bash
 sudo apt install ardour -y
 ```